 Abstracts should contain only new and unpublished material and must be submitted electronically by the abstract deadline.
 Selection of material for oral and poster presentations will be made by the organizers and individual session chairs.
 The status of abstracts (i.e., talk or poster) will be posted as soon as decisions have been made by the organizers.
 Please bring this announcement to the attention of any of your colleagues who may be interested in participating in the meeting.

-All questions pertaining to registration, fees, housing, meals, transportation, visas, abstract submission or any other matters should be directed to Catie Carr at firstname.lastname@example.org.
+All questions pertaining to registration, fees, abstract submission or any other matters may be directed to Catie Carr at firstname.lastname@example.org.

 Cold Spring Harbor Laboratory is eager to have as many young people as possible attend this meeting.
 As such, we have some funds set aside to partially support students and postdocs.
 Please register and apply in writing to Catie Carr at email@example.com stating your eligibility and need for financial support.
 Preference will be given to those submitting abstracts.